 A renowned designer from Maryland has taken his talents to the bedding industry, creating a new line of stylish and comfortable linens designed exclusively for men.

-According to GQ, fashion designer David Hart noticed that most men still have an apartment that resembles a dorm room.
+According to GQ, fashion designer David Hart noticed that most men still have unstyled apartments that resemble dorm rooms.
 Using his expertise, he decided to design bedding products made from natural fabrics for the stylistically-challenged men of today.

 Hart launched his new line of organic sheets and duvet covers on Thread Experiment, an online marketplace of bedding curated just for men.
 His Maryland upbringing is obvious in one of his most popular designs, which features a pattern of anchors strewn on the sheet set.